9 MMA Choke Moves That Make Opponents Tap Fast!

 6. Anaconda Choke

 The anaconda is an arm triangle applied from the front headlock position.
 When an opponent shoots for the takedown on a fighter’s right leg, the fighter sprawls and pushes his right hip downward.
-He then slips his left arm between the opponents right shoulder and head while reaching out for his tricep on the other side.

-The fighter then triangles their arm while digging their left bicep deep into their opponents neck.
-After securing the triangle, he then drops onto their right leg and turns his upper body to the left, forcing the opponent to roll on his trapped shoulder.
+After securing the triangle, he drops onto their right leg and turns his upper body to the left, forcing the opponent to roll on his trapped shoulder.
 Good night!

 7. North-South Choke